XavierBell0/LEAN-Blimp/README.md

   <br>
   Full data can be found <a href="https://docs.google.com/spreadsheets/d/1OiYe1rvC_GbhTWiBtDa-APiMod3p-sEL3HPwGkVhBRM/edit#gid=1969339479">here</a>
 </p>
-Using the findings from these tests, we selected a 7x20mm motors with 75mm propellers.
-The larger propellers, while more efficient, require placement further from the center of the gondola.
+BEAN uses 7x20mm motors with 75mm propellers.
+From the above graphs, one can see that the 75mm propellers are not the most efficient.
+However, larger propellers require placement further from the center of the gondola.
 In the event of a crash, the arms could flex and propellers could cut the balloon or damage a surrounding obstacle.
 By keeping the propellers close, we maintain a key characteristic of soft robots: safe human interaction.
 The balloon will bump into an obstacle before the propellers do.

 While gear driven propellers would increase efficiency, the added weight of gearboxes exceeded our payload limit.
 Gear driven motors will be vital in future iterations.